PaologGithub/UrsinaForMobile/docs/step5/main.md

 # Ursina on Mobile - Step 5: Customizing your project

 For step 5, there isn't step 5a, 5b, or etc.
-It's a 'bonus', to help you customize your project
+It's a 'bonus', to help you customize your project.

 Steps:
 * [Customizing android app](customizing-android-app.md)